Catastrophie/Catastrophie.github.io/index.md

 new asset to the team, than wait for someone else to possibly step up if they aren't willing to.
 That's why my skills seem all over the place.

+But my skill isn't only coming from my school education.
+I've also been working as a Network/monitoring Intern with the Center for High-Performance Computing since 2016.
+With this experience, I've had the opportunity to learn many skills relevant to my future career goals as a Software Programmer in Game Dev.
+Many of these skills involve monitoring and automating data and network processes.
+I've worked in a team or with my peers to create working products for users.

 For further information and examples on my skills [Software](Software_Examples.md) [Art](Art_Experiences.md)